alexwlchan/alexwlchan.net/src/_drafts/step-step-step.md

 This was a proper beginner class, no experience needed – which was good, because I didn't have any!
 You could walk in having never danced before and they'd teach you from scratch.

-This is great for students, but it poses a challenge for teachers.
+This is great for students, but it poses a tricky challenge for the teachers.
 Many people are quite nervous in a dance class, unsure if they can do it, especially if it's their first time.
 The teachers have to get you on board quickly, and I noticed a pattern -- after a gentle warmup, they'd always start with a really simple step.